Lacey (wrestler): Lacey's Angels

 In 2005, as well as wrestling Lacey began a manager and valet role, leading Lacey's Angels of Izzy and Deranged, and now featuring Cheech and Cloudy.
 On October 1, Lacey announced that after her men had failed to get the wins she wanted a new Lacey's Angels would debut the following night.
 On October 2, after BJ Whitmer and Jimmy Jacobs defeated Izzy & Deranged, she fired them and hired Whitmer and Jacobs as her new angels.
 Lacey accompanied Jacobs and Whitmer to the ring for their tag and singles matches.

 As part of making the new Lacey's Angels into a dominant force, Lacey in particular made continued efforts to turn Jacobs into a serious wrestler away from his previous comical gimmick.
 This including giving him a 'flashy' ring robe, refusing him to wear furry boots or shout 'Huss' and wear proper ring gear.
 However, in doing so she had unwittingly made Jacobs fall in love with her, to the point where he was more concerned with winning her heart rather than matches.
 Jacobs' antics began to aggravate BJ Whitmer when it cost them both matches.
-Whitmer finally turned on Jacobs on January 2006 after losing an ROH Tag Team Championship match against Austin Aries and Roderick Strong when Jacobs paid more attention to Lacey at ringside than the match.
+Whitmer finally turned on Jacobs in January 2006 after losing an ROH Tag Team Championship match against Austin Aries and Roderick Strong when Jacobs paid more attention to Lacey at ringside than the match.
 Lacey and Jacobs then entered into a feud with Whitmer, based on Lacey ordering Jacobs to put Whitmer out of wrestling.
 Lacey went as far as offering advice to Christopher Daniels on how to beat Whitmer in a match.
 On April 22, Jacobs made one last attempt to win Lacey's heart in a match with Colt Cabana.
 Pre-match, Lacey gave Jacobs a final ultimatum, demanding that he win or he would never be allowed to talk to her again.
 Jacobs subsequently lost the match.
 But the following night Lacey gave the same ultimatum to Jacobs before his 6-way match.
 Jacobs won the match.